cosimozatti/Public-Policy-Projects/README.md

 ## Files in this repository

-- `Big Data Project_complete.qmd` — main Quarto document
+- `Big Data Project_Investigation on the Impact of Tertiary Education on Life Expectancy` — main Quarto document
 - `Investigation on the Impact of Tertiary
 Education on Life Expectancy` — rendered version of the report
 - `world-data-2023.csv` — dataset used in the analysis